Rules, Ratings and Handicaps

 Via Golf Canada

 The R&A and the USGA have unveiled a regular update to the Rules of Golf as they continue to make the Rules easier to understand and apply.
-The new Rules will go into effect on January 1, 2023.
+The new Rules went into effect on January 1, 2023.

 The 2023 edition continues the modernization process, with an emphasis on both inclusion and sustainability.
 For the first time, the modified Rules for players with disabilities have been fully incorporated into the playing rules without the need to adopt a local rule.